 We’re developing on a number of sites in Bristol.
 On the Local Planning Portal you can find more detailed information about each of the schemes, including site layout plans and elevations.
 Use the planning reference to find a scheme.

-Our largest site to date is at Alderman Moores and will be called Ashton Rise.
+Our largest site to date is Ashton Rise.
 We’re working with Willmott Dixon to deliver 133 homes, 53 council units and 80 for private sale (planning reference: 17/06559/FB).

-If you want to be kept updated on the progress on the progress and availability of properties in this development, go to the Ashton Rise website to register your interest.
+If you want to be kept updated on the availability of properties in this site, go to the Ashton Rise website.